Brighten up your landscape for the holiday season with BERRY HEAVY Winterberry Holly.

 Hardy from Zones 3 to 9.
 Grows in full sun to part shade in moist, garden soil.
 Can tolerate wet conditions.
 Space 3 to 4 feet apart.
 To get berries, be sure to plant one male for every 6 nearby females.
 Berries will be on female plants.

 Order as 1 combo which includes: 1 Mr. Poppins plant in quart container and 1 Berry Heavy in quart container.

 Additional Berry Heavy Winterberry plants in quart containers.

-Plants shipping to CA and AZ addresses will be bare rooted before being prepped for shipping.
+Plants shipping to west coast addresses may be bare rooted before being prepped for shipping.